manan2110/Real-Estate-Management/README.md

 This is a django webapp for Real-Estate Management System The backend is made on django , MySQL is used to manage the database.
 And to make the webpages look good and well orgained Bootstrap is used.

+`mysql_project.sql` contains the dumped file of the database used in the project.

 ![Alt text]( ./pictures/Select.png "select administrative powers")